equilibriumdata/equilibriumdata.github.io/TCE/tellurium.md

 <a  href="docs/77NSP.pdf" target="_blank" rel="noopener">Nazarenko, V.A., Shitareva, G.G., Poluektova, E.N., 1977.
 Spectrophotometric determination of the formation constants of tellurium(IV) hydroxo-complexes.
 Russian Journal of Inorganic Chemistry 27, 541–544</a>.

-Oganesyan, E.N., Kapantsyan, E.E., Nabivanets, B.I., Babayan, G.G., 1982.
+<a  href="docs/82OKN.pdf" target="_blank" rel="noopener">Oganesyan, E.N., Kapantsyan, E.E., Nabivanets, B.I., Babayan, G.G., 1982.
 Nitrato-complexes of tellurium(IV) in solution.
-Russian Journal of Inorganic Chemistry 27, 1124–125.
+Russian Journal of Inorganic Chemistry 27, 1124–125</a>.

 <a  href="//doi.org/10.1021/j100804a049" target="_blank" rel="noopener">Panson, A.J., 1963.
 Polarography of the ditelluride ion.
 Journal of Physical Chemistry 67, 2177–2180</a>.